onedata/onedata-documentation/docs/user-guide/oneclient.md

 Oneclient allows overriding certain storage helper parameters to customize direct access to storage from a Oneclient host.
-Use cases for this feature include specifying custom mountpoint for POSIX storages, alternate IP addresses for network storages (e.g. available over local network from Oneclient host), etc.
+Use cases for this feature include specifying custom mountpoint for POSIX storages, alternate IP addresses for network storages (e.g. available over the local network from Oneclient host), etc.

 For example, to tell Oneclient that an NFS storage is mounted at `/home/user1/nfs` on the Oneclient host the following option should be added to